 This easy recipe for homemade sourdough starter teaches you how to use water and a little bit of flour to create a natural yeast.
-Sourdough starter is wonderful for making homemade bread, pizza crust, pastries, and more.
+Sourdough starter is wonderful for making homemade bread, sourdough pizza crust, pastries, and more.
 Discover ways you can use the discard too!

 Why I Make Sourdough Starter